tahameg/SnakeCore/README.md

       ]
     }
     ```
 3. Go to the package manager in Unity.
-Click on the `+` button and select `Add package from disk...`.
-4. Select the `package.json` file in the Assets/Package folder of SnakeCore.
-5. Verify that all project dependencies are met.
+Go to "My Registries".
+Find the "SnakeCore" package and click "Install".

 ## Usage